dejanu/ai-powered-coding-playbook/local_models/readme.md

 ## Ollama runtime

 * Use Ollama server to pull, run, and manage models:
-    *  For GPU acceleration you'd also need `--gpus=all` (NVIDIA) plus the NVIDIA Container Toolkit installed on the hostm otherwise it falls back to CPU ONLY INFERENCE
+    *  For GPU acceleration you'd also need `--gpus=all` (NVIDIA) plus the NVIDIA Container Toolkit installed on the host; otherwise, it falls back to CPU ONLY INFERENCE

 * Ollama [library for models](https://ollama.com/library)